lauritzh/gluu4/docs-gluu-server-prod/docs/source/installation-guide/install-ubuntu.md

-!!!
-Attention
-    All Linux assets, packages, and binaries require a support contract for access.
-    Contact sales@gluu.org for more information.
-For free up-to-date binaries, check out the latest releases at [The Linux Foundation Janssen Project](https://docs.jans.io), the new upstream open source project.

 # Ubuntu Installation
 ## Overview
 Single-node Gluu Server Linux packages are available for Ubuntu 20.x, 22.x.
 Follow the instructions below: